A Magnetic Field Camera for Real-Time Subsurface Imaging Applications: Experiments and Analysis

 Fig.~\ref{FigPowerline} shows (a) the experiment setup and spectrum of the data, and (b) the observed results for various loads.
 The sampling rate of the magnetometer is set to 150 Hz for all field components.
 Spectrum of the original data displayed in the right part of Fig.~\ref{FigPowerline}(a) shows a peak at 50~Hz.
 The collected data were filtered, so that only the 50~Hz component of the data were extracted.

 Magnitude distribution of the magnetic fields for four loads, i.e. \SI[mode=text]{0}{W}, \SI[mode=text]{25}{W}, \SI[mode=text]{40}{W}, and \SI[mode=text]{60}{W} incandescent lamps, are displayed in Fig.~\ref{FigPowerline}(b).
-The figures shows that the field intensity increases with the increasing power dissipation of the loads, which can be understood since for a given voltage $V$, the current $I$ is proportional to the power.
-We also observed that the field intensity is strong at the center and weaker at the edge of the array.
+The figures shows that the flux density increases with the increasing power dissipation of the loads, which can be understood since for a given voltage $V$, the current $I$ is proportional to the power.
+We also observed that the flux density is strong at the center and weaker at the edge of the array.
 These results are consistent with Eq.(\ref{EQ_Bwire}).